Chris Korda

 Chris Korda (born 1962) is an American artist, electronic musician, software developer, and environmental activist, best known as the leader of the Church of Euthanasia.
-Korda's work combines provocative performance art with political and environmental activism, challenging societal norms and advocating for sustainable living.

 Early life and education

-Chris Korda was born in 1962 in New York City into a Jewish family with a intellectual and artistic background.
+Chris Korda was born in 1962 in New York City into a Jewish family.
 Korda is the daughter of Michael Korda and his first wife, Carolyn Keese.
 She is the granddaughter of art director Vincent Korda, and the great-niece of film directors Alexander Korda and Zoltan Korda.
 She is a graduate of the Hammonasset School.

 Career

 Artistic work

 In 1992, Korda founded the Church of Euthanasia, a satirical religious organization advocating for population reduction through non-traditional methods, including abortion, cannibalism, and sodomy.
-The Church's slogan, "Save the Planet, Kill Yourself," garnered significant media attention and sparked controversy.
 Korda used this platform to raise awareness about overpopulation and environmental degradation.

 In 1995, Korda, together with Lydia Eccles, launched the campaign Unabomber for President.
 This campaign took the form of a political action committee, Unabomber Political Action Committee (UNAPACK).
 The group supported the arguments set forth in the Unabomber Manifesto, but not Ted Kaczynski himself.

 The Church of Euthanasia's activities often involved performance art, including provocative demonstrations and multimedia presentations.

-The music video "I Like To Watch", which was published on the website of the Church of Euthanasia after the terrorist attacks on September 11, 2001, provoked massive criticism.
+The music video "I Like to Watch", which was published on the website of the Church of Euthanasia after the terrorist attacks on September 11, 2001, provoked criticism.
 It combined footage from the coverage of the attacks with excerpts from pornographic films and sporting events.

 In 2022, the "Le Confort Moderne" main gallery showed a retrospective of Korda's work.
 Artforum magazine wrote about the exhibition: "The cumulative effect of these pieces, ... is to sow doubt.
 Korda, ... excels at appropriating the very language and tools of political populism and evangelism that are prevalent across mass media and culture."
 Frieze Magazine reviewed the exhibition and wrote: "Korda's primary aim is to raise awareness about the environmental crisis and the need for radical solutions.
 Her secondary aim, ..., is to revitalize human creativity through collaboration with machines.
 She explores this project as a software developer, creating programs designed to generate forms and music exceeding human capacities."

 In 2024, Korda's work was featured in an exhibition titled "Artist's Con(tra)ception" at the Kölnischer Kunstverein in Germany.
 This exhibition showcased the depth of Korda's artistic contributions, presenting her blend of art, activism, and performance.